Fitnewfine

 Results:

-A Real Testimonial: How 10,000 Steps Altered Riya’s Life
+A Real Testimonial: How 10,000 Steps Altered My life

 After my second child, I had added almost 11 kg in weight.
 I felt tired and very low in confidence and didn’t have time for the gym.
 A friend told me to walk 10,000 steps a day.
 Since I started with 5,000 steps, then 7,500, and by month-end reached 10,000 steps, the changes were slow but magical.
 I lost 3.8 kg in two months; digestion improved, cravings reduced, and my mood felt better.
 Just walking gave me back my health one step at a time.